UmarMohamedUsman/AzureLearning/Module II/FindAPublishedImage.md

 |canadaeast        | Canada East        |

+#### List All the Publisher in the given region that Subscription has access too.
 ```
 # List All the Publisher in the given region that Subscription has access too.
 Get-AzureRmVMImagePublisher -Location "East US" |select PublisherName